n8n-io/n8n-docs/docs/hosting/installation/docker.md

 n8n also supports PostgresDB, MySQL and MariaDB, configurable via environment variables as detailed below.

-It is important to still persist data in the `/root/.n8n` folder as it contains n8n user data and even more importantly the encryption key for credentials.
-It is also the name of the webhook when the n8n tunnel is used.
+It's important to still persist data in the `/root/.n8n` folder as it contains n8n user data and even more importantly the encryption key for credentials.
+It's also the name of the webhook when the n8n tunnel is used.

 If no directory is found, n8n creates automatically one on startup.
 In this case, existing credentials saved with a different encryption key can not be used anymore.